qingyu-qc/gpt_bionlp_benchmark/README.md

 # Large language models in biomedical natural language processing: benchmarks, baselines, and recommendations
 This repository provides datasets, baselines, and results for the paper titled 'Large language models in biomedical natural language processing: benchmarks, baselines, and recommendations'.
 The following provides the basis and we will actively update the repository.

-## Datasets
+## Benchmarks
 The datasets are biomedical natural language processing (BioNLP) benchmarks commonly adopted for benchmarking BioNLP lanuage models.
 It consists of the following:
 1. The sampled testset: under each dataset, there is a sample file consists of 200 samples from the testing set.
 This is used to evaluate the accuracy of BioNLP language models in this study.
 For instance, [the HoC sampled file](https://github.com/qingyu-qc/gpt_bionlp_benchmark/blob/main/Benchmarks/Hoc/datasets/hoc-sample200.tsv) provides the 200 samples from the HoC dataset.
 2. The original full dataset: the original complete train, dev, test sets under the full_set folder prepared by the existing studies.
-   1. The train and dev files are used to train a PubMedBERT model as a baseline
+   1. The train and dev files are used to fine-tune a PubMedBERT model as a baseline
    2. The train file was used to randomly select samples for one-shot learning

 ## Prompts
-A prompt file is also provided under each dataset.
+A prompt sample is also provided under each benchmark.

 ## Results
 | Sampled dataset | Evaluation metric | Fine-tuned PubMedBERT (min-max) | Zero-shot GPT-3 |One-shot GPT-3 |Zero-shot GPT-4 |One-shot GPT-4 |